 He milks about 300 cows in Northern Victoria with a spring/autumn split calving system, and I could hear the frustration in his voice.

-Leon supplies a processor where the premium payment threshold for Bulk Milk Cell Count (BMCC) is 250,000 cells/ml.
-The farm has been constantly in and out of premium band for a couple of years now, and nothing he has done has solved the problem.
+Leon supplies a processor where the premium payment threshold for Bulk Milk Cell Count (BMCC) is 250 000 cells/ml.
+The farm has been constantly in and out of the premium band for a couple of years now, and nothing he has done has solved the problem.

 As Leon said, “I can’t just keep culling cows if it isn’t going to make a difference.”